kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkin/Jenkin_Integration_with_github.md

 kevin@kevin-li:~/git/my-gs-spring-boot$ ls
 build.gradle  gradle  gradlew  gradlew.bat  mvnw  mvnw.cmd  pom.xml  settings.gradle  src
 ```

+Then we could test this project is ok by running the following command,

+`./mvnw clean package -DskipTests`

+>Note: `clean` is to remove the `target` dir, and `package` is to rebuild and generate the /target and created the jar files in it.
+> `-DskipTest` is to avoid running test files, sometimes test could fail if we change the code and did not fix the related tests.
+> Also running tests would take more itme.

 * Create a Jenkinsfile below in your project layout.